Determining Liability For An Accident

 Determining liability or legal responsibility for an accident can be complicated, but often rests on whether someone was careless or “negligent.”
 It’s easy enough to say that the person or business that caused an accident must pay for your injuries.
 But before you get to that point, you must determine who was legally at fault.

-Most accidents happen because someone was careless.
-The basic rule is: If one person involved in an accident was less careful than another, the less careful one must pay for at least a portion of the damages suffered by the more careful one.
+careful than another, the less careful one must pay for at least a portion of

 Here are some sample scenarios: